codurance/site/_posts/2015-08-18-How-katas-can-help-you-learn.md

 - Objective-C
 - Learning
 ---
-In the last couple of weeks I have spent my time doing katas to improve my Objective-C. As you may remember, I even had an issue, [that you can revisit here](http://wp.me/p4i8Xl-7h).
+In the last couple of weeks I have spent my time doing katas to improve my Objective-C. As you may remember, I had an issue, [that you can revisit here](http://wp.me/p4i8Xl-7h).

-I've learn a lot from other katas too: for instance the RomanNumerals kata...
-You think it's a simple one, that you wan't learn mush from.
-But it's a good exercise  for your red -> green -> refactor cycle.
-It's a simple algorithm nothing new will come from here...
+I've learned a lot from other katas too: for instance the RomanNumerals kata...
+You'd may think it's a simple task, that you wan't learn much from.
+It's a simple algorithm, a good exercise for your red -> green -> refactoring cycle.
+So nothing new will come from here...
 Wasn't I wrong!!!!!

-I started  my kata, made tests then refactor.
-Add more tests and on the refactor phase, I decide to used an NSDictionary to map from a Decimal to a Roman number.
-Something like this:
+First I created some tests.
+Next I implemented the kata and refactored.
+Whilst I was refactoring, I decided to use NSDictionary to map from a decimal to a roman number.
+Here is an example:

 ```
 NSDictionary *mapper = @{@10: @"X", @5:@"V", @1: @"I"};
 ```

 That's when I discovered that the NSDictionary does not guarantee insertion order.
 What????
-So my keys where all mixed up...
+So my keys were all mixed up...
 And I needed them to maintain their order!!!!
 That's ok!
 I decided to create a class to map between decimals and romans.
 That's cool!
 Done!
 In the converter I just added a private property of type NSMutableArray.
-In it's constructor I added the class to the array all elements I needed.
+In it's constructor I added the class to the array for all elements I needed.
 But now I have to do:

 ```
 [[DecimalToRomanMapper alloc] initWithDecimal: AndRoman];
 ```
 for every entry in the mapper.
 God!!!!
 So much work!
 Maybe that's why developers solve problems.
-They definitely don't like to do things by hand so they automate everything .
+They definitely don't like to do things by hand so they automate everything.
 So I decided that I could create a factory method.
-I really didn't know how to create this factory method, so I just looked in apple docs.
-Here is another thing that I've learn.
+I really didn't know how to create this factory method, so I just looked in Apple docs.
+Here is another thing i learned.
 Even thought I knew that it existed, I never used it because I never needed to.
-But as I was in learning mode, I think I was more keen to seek for a different way to do it.
-When you are in a client, you don't have time to experiment new things.
+But as I was in learning mode, I think I was more interested in finding a different way to do it.
+When you are at a client, you don't always have the opportunity to experiment with new things.
 Having this time to learn new ways of doing things is really rewarding.
 So here is my class:

 ```
 @interface DecimalToRomanMapper : NSObject